 All air conditioners are not created equal.

 When it comes to choosing the right type of unit for your space, it is important to know the differences between the available options so that you can make sure that you are making the right selection for your space.

 Two common types of air conditioners that many people buy this time of year is an individual unit –– either a window or through the wall air conditioner.
-These ACs are both used to cool single rooms or spaces.
+These ACs are both used to cool single rooms or spaces as mentioned above.